Pauwlo/Bro/Install/README.md

 ### Windows Defender

+Disclaimer: Windows Defender may notify you about a `SettingsModifier:Win32/HostsFileHijack` threat after running Init.
+Of course, Microsoft doesn't like people to get rid of their telemetry stuff, so they're trying to scare you so you wipe the Hosts file.
+Please ignore the notification, allow the "threat" on your device and review [Hosts.txt](https://github.com/Pauwlo/Init/blob/main/Install/Init/Files/Hosts.txt) if you feel like so.

-Enable **Tamper protection** if it is disabled.
+Enable **Tamper protection** if it's disabled.
 I don't know what is disabling it.

 Dismiss account protection and OneDrive warnings, if any.